-Please allow a MINIMUM of 2 working days for processing.
-There may be a greater delay in response time during SAO peak periods (September, December, January and May).
+Please allow a MINIMUM of 3 WORKING DAYS for processing and kindly book as early as possible to ensure that you can secure a room.
+There may be a greater delay in response time during peak booking periods (September, December, January and May).

 Student groups planning events where alcohol will be served should note that it takes about 45 days to obtain an alcohol permit, taking into account all the procedures put into place by McGill Special Events department and the Régie.
 Therefore, student organizers must plan well in advance.
 The alternative is to serve non-alcoholic beverages.

-Here are basic guidelines to help you plan your event, book a room and think about advertising the event: www.mcgill.ca/eventsbookings/alcohol/
+Please read the basic guidelines to help you plan your event, book a room and think about advertising the event.

 Section 1 - Logistics

 1.1 Room(s) must be booked well in advance.
-There is no charge for booking rooms in the Faculty of Law (but they must be for a Faculty event).
-However, there are many events in the Faculty and rooms are scarce.
+There is no charge for booking rooms in the Faculty of Law (but they must be for a Faculty event), but bear in mind there may be custodial charges (see 1.2) if food or alcohol are served, or if the event takes place in the evening or on weekends.
+Furthermore, there are many events in the Faculty and rooms are scarce.
 For this reason, it is best to send in your request to book as soon as possible.

 Students must complete the Online Request Form for approval first.
 Only once the event is approved can the student organizer proceed in making other arrangements.

 This site provides information re outdoor events in general.
-An external events application form must be completed and sent to the McGill Planning Office (See www.mcgill.ca/campusplanning/planning-services/events/documents).
+An external events application form must be completed and sent to the McGill Planning Office.